State PD: 14-year-old killed after being struck by a car in Haddam

 HADDAM, Conn.
-(WTNH) – State Police have announced that a 14-year-old girl who was struck by a car while riding her bike in Haddam has died.
+(WTNH) – State Police have announced that the 14-year-old girl who was struck by a car while riding her bike in Haddam last week has died.

 State police identified the victim as 14-year-old Gianna Vincelett.